keycloak/keycloak-containers/server/README.md

 ## Database

 This image supports using H2, MySQL or PostgreSQL as the database.
-The image will automatically detect what DB to use by looking at the declared environment variables (`POSTGRES_***` for PostgreSQL, `MYSQL_***` for MySQL).
+The image will automatically detect what DB to use based on the following rules:

+- Use PostgreSQL if `postgres` hostname resolves or `POSTGRES_ADDR` environment variable is set
+- Use MySQL if `mysql` hostname resolves or `MYSQL_ADDR` environment variable is set
+- Use embedded H2 if none of above and `DB_VENDOR` environment variable not set

 You can also use the `DB_VENDOR` environment variable to explicitly specify the database:

-- `H2` for the embedded H2 database,
+- `h2` for the embedded H2 database,
-- `POSTGRES` for the Postgres database,
+- `postgres` for the Postgres database,
-- `MYSQL` for the MySql database.
+- `mysql` for the MySql database.

 ### MySQL

+#### Create a user define network

+    docker network create keycloak-network

 #### Start a MySQL instance

 First start a MySQL instance using the MySQL docker image:

-    docker run --name mysql -e MYSQL_DATABASE=keycloak -e MYSQL_USER=keycloak -e MYSQL_PASSWORD=password -e MYSQL_ROOT_PASSWORD=root_password -d mysql
+    docker run --name mysql -d --net keycloak-network -e MYSQL_DATABASE=keycloak -e MYSQL_USER=keycloak -e MYSQL_PASSWORD=password -e MYSQL_ROOT_PASSWORD=root_password mysql

+If you choose a different container name to `mysql` you need to specify the `MYSQL_ADDR` environment variable.

 #### Start a Keycloak instance

 Start a Keycloak instance and connect to the MySQL instance:

-    docker run --name keycloak --link mysql:mysql jboss/keycloak
+    docker run --name keycloak --net keycloak-network jboss/keycloak

 #### Environment variables

-When starting the Keycloak instance you can pass a number of environment variables to configure how it connects to MySQL.
-For example:

-    docker run --name keycloak --link mysql:mysql -e MYSQL_DATABASE=keycloak -e MYSQL_USER=keycloak -e MYSQL_PASSWORD=password jboss/keycloak
+##### MYSQL_ADDR

+Specify hostname of MySQL database (optional, default is `mysql`).

+##### MYSQL_PORT

+Specify port of MySQL database (optional, default is `3306`).

 ##### MYSQL_DATABASE